 KPIs should always be relative to the task at hand.
 You can learn more about them (and what makes a good one) over on Investopedia if you are still confused.

 If your new procedure is not fully rolled out with the support of a training program if needed, how do you know it is improving BPM workflow?
 Your new procedures need to be clearly outlined and passed on throughout the company, so that everyone is on the same page.
 New ways of working are not effective if some of your workforce are still using the old ways.

 Whenever you put together a new procedure – or redefine an old one – you need to retrain your teams, so they know what they are doing.
 Only when everyone is fully clued up on the changes should they be rolled out.

-Once you have your new BPM workflow system up and running, you will need to immediately gather data to test its efficiency.
+Once you have your new BPM workflow software up and running, you will need to immediately gather data to test its efficiency.
 If it is not performing as well as or (preferably) better than your old system, then the time spent training, researching, and developing, has all been wasted.

 Although gathering data is a vital part of all this monitoring, do keep in mind that initial numbers will not be one hundred percent reliable.
 With any new system, expect mistakes for the first week or so.
 After this, your data should start to level off and be more complete.

 Once you have created your new process, check in regularly while applying your data gathering techniques.
 Only when you are sure the changes have been a success should you move on to making others.
 Remember, new techniques take time to be rolled out properly.
 If you do not give your team time and allow for a certain number of mistakes, you are likely to do more harm to your own productivity than good.
 Give it time, work hard, and eventually you will have a more accurate overview of your business world.